 Reverse Mortgages: Foreclosure Protections for Nonborrowing Spouses

-In the past, if you weren't listed as a borrower on a reverse mortgage and your spouse died, you could lose your home to foreclosure.
-But a District of Columbia federal court's landmark ruling recognized the need to protect surviving spouses in this situation.
+In the past, if you weren't listed as a borrower on an FHA-insured Home Equity Conversion Mortgage (a reverse mortgage) and your spouse died, you could lose your home to foreclosure.
+However, a landmark ruling by the District of Columbia federal court recognized the need to protect surviving spouses in this situation.

-As a result of this decision, reverse mortgage rules were revised.
-These rules might be able to protect you if your spouse passes away, but you aren't named as a co-borrower on the reverse mortgage.
+These revised rules can protect you if your spouse passes away, but you aren't named as a co-borrower on a reverse mortgage.

 The most common type of reverse mortgage is an FHA-insured Home Equity Conversion Mortgage (HECM).
 This type of mortgage is different from a traditional mortgage because, unlike regular mortgages, a borrower receives payments in the form of monthly payments, as a line of credit, in a lump sum, or a combination of monthly payments and a line of credit.

-The loan must be paid off when a specific event—like if the borrower dies, moves into a nursing home for over 12 months, or transfers the property to a new owner—happens.
+The loan must be paid off when a specific event, such as if the borrower dies, moves into a nursing home for over 12 months, or transfers the property to a new owner, happens.
 A lender can also call the loan due if you breach the mortgage terms, like by failing to pay the property taxes.

 If, after being called due, the borrower doesn't repay the loan, sell the property, or deed the property to the lender, a foreclosure will likely happen.

-But once the borrower died, the surviving spouse—who was not named a borrower on the loan—was often shocked to learn that the loan had to be repaid immediately or the lender would foreclose on the property.
-(Under the terms of the mortgage, the lender could demand immediate payment on the loan if the "borrower dies and the property is not the principal residence of at least one surviving borrower.")
+In the past, brokers sometimes misled younger spouses by assuring them they could remain in the home after the borrowing spouse died.
+However, once the borrower died, the surviving spouse, who wasn't named a borrower on the loan, was often shocked to learn that the loan had to be repaid immediately or the lender would foreclose on the property.
+That's because, under the terms of the mortgage, the lender could demand immediate payment on the loan if the "borrower dies and the property is not the principal residence of at least one surviving borrower."

 In the case of Bennett et al. v.
 Donovan, 2013 WL 5442154 (D.D.C.
 Sept.
 30, 2013), the court ruled that the Housing and Urban Development (HUD) regulation allowing lenders to demand that surviving spouses immediately repay reverse mortgage loans upon the death of their spouses violated federal law.